MaryanGelle/simpleQuiz/README.md

 Design & Planning

- -Wireframes and mockups were created using Balsamiq, which helped visualize the layout and user interface (UI) before development began.
+- Wireframes and mockups were created using Balsamiq, which helped visualize the layout and user interface (UI) before development began.
 Wireframe: https://balsamiq.com/

 Sound Effects